 - Submit your final documents/transcripts - if you've been conditionally accepted to SAIT pending final grades (Confirmation Paid - Documents Required) from Grade 12, academic upgrading or international document assessment, don't forget that final documents are due by the applicable deadline for your term.

 - Pay your tuition and fees - for new students, tuition is due four weeks before the start of your program.

 After you've paid your tuition

 - Health and dental plan opt-out/opt-in/add-on - if you have comparable coverage, you can opt-out of the SAITSA health and dental plan.
 You can also opt-in or and add-on family members.
-The previous deadlines to make changes were Friday, Sept.
-23 for the fall 2016 semester and Jan.
-27 for the winter 2017 semester.
-Stay tuned for the new deadlines.
+For programs starting Sept.
+5, the deadline is Sept.
+26, 2017.
+If your program starts on a different date, your deadline is 21 days from the program start date.

 - Parking - if you're planning on driving to campus, a limited number of monthly parking passes will go on sale on a first-come, first-served basis near the start of the semester.